Satyam Shivam Sundaram: Plot

 The story is set in a village where Roopa lives with her father, the village priest.
 As a child, the right side of Roopa's face and neck were burned by a pot of boiling oil, leaving part of her face disfigured.
 Henceforth, Roopa keeps her right cheek hidden under the veil of her sari.
 Despite the terrible accident, Roopa remains religious and goes to the village temple daily, singing hymns and devotional songs.

 Rajeev is a dashing engineer who arrives in the village to oversee the operation of a major dam.
 He abhors anything ugly.
 He hears Roopa's lovely singing and meets her, but does not see her disfigured side, and falls in love with her.
 He then asks her father's permission to marry her.
 Rupa does not want to cheat Rajeev because she loves him deeply and first request his father to reject the marriage proposal.
-But everyone from the village requests her to change her mind and thereby she agreed to marry Rajeev thinking he may accept her with her condition as he claimed to love her truly.
+But everyone from the village requests her to change her mind and thereby she agrees to marry Rajeev thinking he may accept her with her condition as he claimed to love her truly.

-After the wedding, Rajeev discovers the truth and thinks that he was cheated and forced to marry someone else, at which point he disowns Roopa and drives her out of the house.
+After the wedding, Rajeev discovers the truth and thinks that he was cheated and forced to marry someone else, at that point he disowns Roopa and drives her out of the house.
 Rajeev roams around the village on the wedding night in search of another Roopa, as he thinks there is another girl with the same name, waiting for him.
-On the other side, after being rejected by Rajeev on their wedding night, Roopa decided to commit suicide but was rescued by Rajeev, when he thought he found the girl he fall in love with, not his wife.
+On the other side, after being rejected by Rajeev on their wedding night, Roopa decided to commit suicide but was rescued by Rajeev, when he thought he found the girl he falls in love with, not his wife.
 After being rescued, Roopa decides to meet him at night, using a veil to hide the scarred side of her face.
 Rajeev spends his days ignoring his wife, and his nights loving his mistress, not knowing they are both the same woman.

 During one of their nights together, they make love and Roopa gets pregnant.
 When Rajeev finds out that his wife is pregnant, he accuses her of infidelity and refuses to believe that his "mistress" and wife are the same.
 He publicly shames her and sends her back to her home.
 Seeing it, Roopa's father dies out of agony.
 Roopa vows that she will never ever return to Rajeev as his mistress.

 A terrible storm ravages the village, breaking open the dam which Rajeev had come to repair.
 The village is being evacuated as the dam's shutters are opening.
+While moving from the village with her uncle, Roopa (without veil on her face) sings the bhajan and Rajeev, who comes in search of his mistress recognizes her voice and realizes that his wife and mistress is one.
 In the swirling waters of the flood, Rajeev sees how shallow he has been, and saves Roopa from drowning.
-He now realizes both are the same person, asks for Roopa's forgiveness, and accepts Roopa as his wife.
+He, asks for Roopa's forgiveness and accepts Roopa as his wife.